Using Your IRA to Acquire Investment Properties

-You are not allowed to get mortgage loan in an IRA.
+You are not allowed to get a mortgage loan in an IRA.
 Therefore, if you are planning on keeping real estate as a long-term rental it is essential that you can get enough cash from your IRA to purchase the property.
-Furthermore, IRA carries administration costs that should be considered in your financial plans.
-Lastly remember that with IRA investment depreciation or other kind of losses will not result in tax savings.
+Furthermore, the IRA carries administration costs that should be considered in your financial plans.
+Lastly, remember that with IRA investment depreciation or other kinds of losses will not result in tax savings.

 Lastly, always remember to have a Plan B. Most people will lose out because they fail to diversify their savings.
 Considering the option of failure and spreading out your investment will make you more cautious and could save you a lot of money in the long term.